What is Dual Agency in Real Estate?

 Is Dual Agency Legal?

-Overall, dual agency doesn’t usually benefit the consumer.
+Overall, dual agency doesn’t usually benefit the consumer and is illegal in a handful of states.
 It should only be considered in states where it is legal, and the ease of using one agent outweighs the necessity for separate representation.
 As long as all parties are on board, it can work out fine.
 But in most cases, it will cause too many conflicts.